01-edu/public/subjects/java/checkpoints/universal-greeting/README.md

 ### Instructions

-In a file named `UniversalGreeting.java` write a function `greeting` that take a String language as parametre and return a greating message based on the language as follows:
+In a file named `UniversalGreeting.java` write a function `greeting` that takes a String language as a parameter and returns a greeting message based on the language as follows:

 FR : Bonjour comment allez-vous
 EN : Hello, How are you
 ES : Hola, cómo estás

 ### Expected Functions